alan910127/wasmedgeup/spec.md

 When no OS or ARCH flags are provided, `wasmedgeup` should detect the operating systems and the architectures automatically.

 1. ARCH: "x86_64", "arm64", "aarch64".
 Please note that "arm64" equals "aarch64".
-2. OS: Typically one of:
-  - "Ubuntu"
-  - "Linux": generic for most distributions besides "Ubuntu"
+2. OS: Typically one of "Ubuntu", "Linux" (generic for most distributions besides Ubuntu), "Darwin" (macOS), "Windows"
-  - "Darwin": macOS
-  - "Windows"

 If ARCH and OS are not matched to the above list, `wasmedgeup` should raise an error and refuse to proceed.